michalspano/procedural-prog/readme.txt

         - Michal:
-            own implementations of the task 1 through 5; communication platform for the group; VSC (via Git) management; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines; analysis of the source code via comments.
+            own implementations of the task 1 through 5; communication platform for the group; VSC (via Git) management; work on the custom Scanner class (`IOScanner.java`) and refactoring the source code into subsequent subroutines; analysis of the source code via comments; help with refactoring of generalized algorithms proposed by Joel.

     *Most of the tasks were done in parallel, that is, during a meeting or via a communication platform, such as for the tasks 7 and 8, where the members have discussed the implementation of the custom Scanner class and